IEEE-VIT/invento/README.md

 # Invento

-This is an app that will help us keep track of our inventory.
-This mainly consists of the electronics components that we use for projects and a variety of other things.
-It would be also be able to display all the components that any certain individual may have at the moment.
+This app will help us keep track of our inventory at IEEE-VIT Student Branch.
+It mainly consists of the electronics components that we use for projects and a variety of other things.

+### A user will be able to:

+* Request
+* Check the status of a request application
+* Return the component.

+### An admin will be able to:
+* See all the requests
+* Can approve/deny them
+* Add/remove and edit components in the inventory.

 ## Tools and Technologies used
 * Flutter
-* FireStore(for storage and authentication)
+* Google FireStore for storage and authentication)

 ## App Screenshots:
 <p align="center">